Jamie-Millsip/cambio-website/README.md

 - bugs

+  - when playing alone, cannot call cambio
+  - issues with the "keep" button

   - many bugs when an attempted flip interrupts a turn eg

     - allowing the player to take more than one turn